speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 Rather than generate three separate files (increasing build complexity), TableGen generates one file with three guarded sections.
 Each consumer includes the same file but activates different sections.

-This pattern appears throughout LLVM/MLIR's TableGen usage—once you recognize it, you'll see it everywhere.
+This pattern appears throughout LLVM/MLIR's TableGen usage, once you recognize it, you'll see it everywhere.

 ### Transparent vs. Opaque Generation

-Many code generators aim for complete abstraction—you never see the generated code.
+Many code generators aim for complete abstraction, you never see the generated code.
 TableGen takes the opposite approach: the generated code is meant to be read.

 This choice has trade-offs: